HelenSteph/ITP-DeviceToDatabase/07_AWS/postgresql.md

 # PostgreSQL

-In addition to storing the data in DynamoDB, we'd also like to store the data in PostgreSQL.
+We like to store the sensor data in PostgreSQL.
 The CloudFormation template created a PostgreSQL database using Amazon Relational Database Service (RDS).

  * Open the RDS dashboard.
 Choose `Services -> RDS`.
  * Choose Databases from the left side